-If you are eligible to renew under the above guidelines, you should do so IMMEDIATELY and file with enough time for your application to be delivered to and accepted by USCIS by October 5, 2017.
-Renewal applications must be accepted (and not just postmarked) by October 5, 2017 to ensure that your application is processed.
+If you are eligible to renew under the above guidelines, you should do so and file your application to USCIS.

 For more information, please see the government’s Frequently Asked Questions

 and the Memorandum on Rescission of Deferred Action for Childhood Arrivals (DACA)

 Read about the DACA Renewal Process and Tips (pdf)

 Complete the items on the DACA Renewal Checklist (pdf)

 Use the Calculator to determine when you should file your DACA Renewal.
 Find it at CitizenPath.com